 Alabama White Sauce may seem like a crazy version of BBQ sauce if you’ve never tried it before.
-Instead of being ketchup-based like most traditional barbecue sauces, Alabama White Sauce has a mayonnaise base.
+Instead of being ketchup-based, like most traditional barbecue sauces, this one has a creamy mayonnaise base.

-This recipe is for my version of Alabama White Sauce.
-You can find a few different variations on the internet, but I (of course) think this one is best.
+I’m excited to share my personal recipe for Alabama White Sauce with you.
+There are several variations on the internet, but I (of course) think this one is best!

 It gets an extra flavor boost and a little spice from chili paste.
 Depending on just how spicy you want it, you can up the amount of cayenne or eliminate it completely.

 It should last at least 4 weeks if stored in the refrigerator.

 A man named Bob Gibson invented Alabama White Sauce at Big Bob Gibson Bar-B-Q in Decatur, Alabama.
 He would dip their whole smoked chickens in it before serving.